-Kiss the Frog is one of the most adventurous bands on the circuit today.
-Since formation in 1998, Kiss The Frog’s improvisational prowess ranges from swamp funk to the avant garde with heaping helpings of thrash bop and the atmospheric sounds of a shimmering sunrise on Saturn all of which can be pulled out of thin air at a moments notice.
-Every Kiss The Frog performance – some of which are 100% improvised – is completely different and an experience unlike anything else you’ve heard.
+Kiss the Frog is one of the most adventurous and somewhat confusing bands on the circuit today.
+Since formation in 1998, Kiss The Frog’s improvisational prowess ranges from swamp funk to the avant garde plus heaping helpings of thrash bop and the outer space atmospherics.
+Are they jazz?
+Are they rock?
+Are they insane?
+Are they really going to spontaneously improvise a multi-sectional 30 minute symphony on stage?
+Every Kiss The Frog performance is completely different and their recordings are an experience unlike anything else you’ve heard.

 “The music is mostly instrumental – long, looping workouts that unfurl and curl back on themselves.
 The bass is nimble, dancing all over the drums, which themselves jump around all over the place but still somehow keep the beat rock-solid and pushing forward.
 Over all this, great shuddering slabs of distort-o-guitar arrive like gatecrashers at a party.
 The band use about a squillion effects pedals, and sometimes they just seem to play the effects: the sounds are in the effects loops, going round and round, then out to the Theremin, and back again.
 Ah, yes, the Theremin.
 This is Kiss The Frog’s secret weapon: played as a lead instrument, via all those effects pedals, it whoops and buzzes and shrieks like a whole army of fuzzed-out guitarists.